Abhi13027/interview-questions-javascript/README.md

 9. ### What is an Event Loop?

 The `event loop` is the secret behind the Javascript asynchronous behaviour.
 The event loop is like an endless loop which keeps on checking whether there is something to be executed in the `call stack`.
 If the call stack is found to be empty, the `event queue` is checked.
-If there are some methods present in the event queue, then the methods are pushed one by one to the call stack where they are executed.
+If there are some statements present in the event queue, then those statements are pushed one by one to the call stack where they are executed.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>